spiral/docs/extension/dotenv.md

 # Extensions - DotEnv
-Default application skeleton includes the ability to read ENV values from `.env` file located in a root of the project.
+Default application skeleton includes the ability to read ENV values from `.env` file located in the root of the project.

 ## Configuration
 To install DotEnv extension in non default application skeleton: